 Use the template(s) below to report the programs, placements, services, strategies, and/or system enhancements you funded in the preceding fiscal year.
 Use a separate template for each program, placement, service, strategy, or system enhancement that was supported with JJCPA and/or YOBG funds.
-If you need more templates than provided, copy and paste additional templates below the last Accounting of Expenditures template.
+If you need more templates than provided, click on the "Add'l EXPENDITURE DETAIL Forms" tab.